Dependency-aware sprint planning for technical founders

 A dependency-aware sprint starts from outcome, not tickets.
 You describe what must ship, confirm how your teams are organized, then let Ravel propose structure you can edit before anyone executes.

-- Define the sprint outcome in natural language — launch, milestone, release, or migration with deadline and scope constraints.
+1. Define the sprint outcome in natural language: launch, milestone, release, or migration with deadline and scope constraints.

-- Ravel emails each department lead their assigned tasks; execution begins on the graph with auto-unlock as blockers clear.
+6. Ravel emails each lead their assigned tasks, and work begins with tasks unlocking as blockers clear.

-The critical path is the longest sequence of dependent tasks from start to sprint outcome.
-Delays on this chain slip the launch; work off the critical path may have float — parallel tracks can progress without immediately threatening the deadline.
+The critical path is the longest chain of dependent tasks needed to reach the sprint goal.
+Delays on this chain can push back the launch.
+Work outside the critical path may have more flexibility.

-In a flat sprint backlog, critical path is inferred verbally each standup.
+In a flat sprint backlog, critical path is inferred verbally each team check-in.
 On Ravel's graph, you read it from dependency chains across departments.
-If Backend API is on the critical path and slips two days, you immediately see which Frontend and QA tasks are now at risk — not after three Slack threads.
+If Backend API is on the critical path and slips two days, you immediately see which Frontend and QA tasks are now at risk, not after three Slack threads.

 Parallel departments

 Departments are multi-team structure at plan time.
-Frontend, backend, and QA can run in parallel with explicit handoff dependencies — so QA does not start before the API contract is merged, and design does not block eng with an implicit "we'll figure it out in standup."
+Frontend, backend, and QA can run in parallel with explicit handoff dependencies, so QA does not start before the API contract is merged, and design does not block eng with an implicit "we'll figure it out in the next team meeting."

-Each department has a lead and task owners.
-When the sprint plan is confirmed, Ravel distributes assignments by email — each lead receives the work their team owns, with dependency and due-date context.
+After the sprint plan is confirmed, Ravel emails each lead the work their team owns, along with dependencies and due dates.
 Parallel tracks stay visible on one graph instead of scattered across team-specific boards.

 Running the sprint on the graph

-- Owners work unblocked tasks — no incomplete upstream dependencies.
+1. Owners work unblocked tasks, no incomplete upstream dependencies.

 FAQ